 The GRP-1060B is George Foreman’s best selling model and deserves to be mentioned in this review.
 It is a bare-bones grill at a low price, so you won’t find many extra features like timers and adjustable thermostats on this 60-square inch contact grill.
 But it’s large enough to prepare a tasty dinner for four (if they don’t have huge appetites), the non-stick coating on the plates is much better than on previous models, the machine heats up quickly (it’s ready to go in as little as three minutes), and the trademark Foreman sloped grill design means there will be a minimum of fat buildup and splatter.

 There’s a one-inch adjustable hinge on the top that lets you grill different cuts and sizes of meat and veggies, as well as paninis.

-Once again, like with the GRP99 model listed above, the Groom+Style Review Team also thought the power cord was definitely too short.
+Once again, like with the GRP99 model listed above, the Your House Garden Review Team also thought the power cord was definitely too short.
 The unit is available in either black or platinum finishes.

 The 4-Serving Removable Plate grill’s components are easy to remove and dishwasher-safe, the cooking surface is large enough for making four burgers or a couple of large steaks and the unit cooks nicely.

 Specifications for the George Foreman GRP-1060B Grill And Panini Press: